WarWithinMe/xVim/README.md

 ## NOTE
 1. This plugin possibly won't work well with Dos line ending(CR/LF).

-2. If you have some code block folded in Xcode, xVim will not work fine.
-   The bug is unreproducable so far, so I have no idea how to fix it.

-3. yYdDcCxX will copy the content to internal kill buffer.
+2. yYdDcCxX will copy the content to internal kill buffer.
 And pP will only paste something, if that buffer is not empty.
 If you want to use the clipboard, use Ctrl+C (Copy), Ctrl+X (Cut), Ctrl+V (Paste)

 ## TODO
 * Handle __replace mode__ properly.